Active and Passive IRS Jointly Aided Communication: Deployment Design and Achievable Rate: Introduction

 Intelligent reflecting surface (IRS) \cite{Wu2021Tutorial} has recently received significant attention from both academia and industry to improve the spectral and energy efficiency of future wireless networks cost-effectively.
 An IRS typically consists of an array of passive reflecting elements, each of which reflects the incident signal with a desired phase shift and/or amplitude.
 Unlike conventional active relays, passive IRSs (PIRSs) do not require costly transmit/receive radio-frequency (RF) chains and thus incur significantly lower power consumption \cite{di2020reconfigurable}.
 As IRSs can be flexibly deployed in wireless networks to reconfigure wireless channels dynamically, they have been studied for achieving various functions such as coverage extension, rate enhancement, interference mitigation, etc (see, e.g., \cite{Wu2021Tutorial} and the references therein).

-Most of the existing works (e.g., \cite{Wu2019intelligentJ, Han2022DoubleIRS,Zheng2021DoubleIRS,Fu2021RIS}) on IRS have considered the PIRS.
+Most of the existing works (e.g., \cite{Wu2019intelligentJ, Ma2022Coverage, Han2022DoubleIRS,Zheng2021DoubleIRS,Fu2021RIS}) on IRS have considered the PIRS.
 Equipped with passive loads (positive resistance), PIRS reflects the incident signal with desired phase shift and reflection gain no larger than one.
 In addition, PIRSs operate in the full-duplex mode without amplification/processing noise or self-interference \cite{Wu2021Tutorial}.
 In particular, \cite{Wu2019intelligentJ} showed that deploying a single PIRS with $N$ reflecting elements can lead to a squared power scaling order (i.e., $\mathcal{O}(N^2)$) of the reflected signal, which is even higher than that ($\mathcal{O}(N)$) of the active arrays.
 Furthermore, \cite{Han2022DoubleIRS} proposed a double-PIRS system where $N$ reflecting elements are equally allocated over two distributed PIRSs, which yields an even higher power scaling order ($\mathcal{O}(N^4)$) as compared to the single-PIRS system.
 Recently, wireless systems aided by multiple PIRSs with multiple signal reflections among them have also been investigated (see \cite{Mei2022Multireflection} and the references therein).
+Additionally, transmitting passive surfaces were proposed in \cite{Liu2022Compact}, where they are enclosed on the user's side to allow the incident signal penetration and provide passive beamforming gain for enhancing the performance.
 Despite the low cost of PIRSs, their signal coverage performance is severely limited by the product-distance path-loss of the cascaded multi-reflection channel\cite{Mei2022Multireflection}.
 As a result, one PIRS needs to be allocated massive elements and/or deployed near the transmitter (Tx), the receiver (Rx), or other PIRSs in practice to make its signal reflection effective \cite{Mei2022Multireflection}.